 The Finnish Museum of Photography K1

-The Finnish Museum of Photography opened a new exhibition space, K1, in Kämp Galleria in Helsinki city centre.
+The Finnish Museum of Photography opened a new exhibition space, K1, in Kämp Galleria in Helsinki city center.
 Futudesign has been responsible for the project, which combines architecture, interior design and furniture design.

-The concept of K1 is built around the idea of film.
-The exhibition space curls around the lobby area to create a continuum, guiding visitors across the museum, into the museum shop, and into the bar & restaurant.
-The rounded walls resemble a roll of film showing a continuous scene where different actions take place.
-One of these walls is large enough to allow projections that expand eight meters from floor to ceiling.
+The concept of K1 is built around the idea of a film.
+The exhibition space curls around the lobby area to create a continuum that guides visitors through the museum to the museum shop and into the bar & restaurant.
+The rounded walls resemble a roll of a filmstrip, showing a continuous scene where different actions occur.
+One of these rounded walls is large enough to allow projections that expand eight meters from floor to ceiling.

-The museum has an event space and three different exhibition spaces, which have walls with 360 degree rotation.
-This enables a variety of exhibition layouts and significantly reduces operational costs and the heavy work involved in building new exhibitions.
+The museum has an event space and three different exhibition spaces, which have walls with 360-degree rotation, enabling a variety of exhibition layouts and significantly reducing operational costs and the heavy work involved in building new exhibitions.